Answers to your Questions about Expatriate Health Insurance

 Expat Plans: Questions When Buying an Expatriate Insurance Plan

-Medical underwriting is required by international healthcare companies when you apply for one of their global medical plans.
+Medical underwriting (A review of your medical history) is required by international healthcare companies when you apply for one of their global medical plans.
 For US Citizens, familiar with the protections and benefits of the Affordable Care Act (AKA Obamacare), it does not apply here.
 You can be turned down or denied coverage.
 The process is generally to obtain and review the medical history of the applicant.
 It is not overly burdensome (most providers can complete underwriting in 3-5 business days) unless some unusual circumstances arise.

 A great question without a simple answer.
 Many applicants who come with pre-existing conditions have a difficult time finding a suitable plan.
 In some cases, pre-existing conditions would prohibit coverage from a provider.
 Other issues in your medical history can be managed with adjustments to the plan (riders, exclusions or cost adjustments) or the cost of the coverage might be adjusted.